jvtcl/quant-clustering/lecture_slides.md

 Sometimes called **"Goodness of Variance Fit"**.
 - **TSS**: sum of squared distances from data centroid
-- **BSS**: sum of squared distances among group centroids
+- **BSS**: sum of squared distances between all group centroids and the data centroid
 - **WSS**: sum of squared distances between all group members and their centroid

-Finding the "Correct" Number of Clusters: Variance-Based Criteria
+Finding a suitable 'k': Variance-Based Criteria
 ===
 <center>
 $$GOF = \frac{BSS}{TSS}$$